 For the 2015-2020 period, a special effort is being made concerning the feminization of the Group’s workforce:

-A committed policy of gender diversity partnerships
+A policy of partnerships

 - The Global Summit of Women (GSW): ENGIE takes part every year in the Global Summit of Women (GSW), sometimes called the “Davos for women”.
 Since the outset, it has attracted speakers of a very high level and women from the Group have the opportunity to join in the debates.

 - Women On the Move: ENGIE has been a partner of this association for some ten years.
 The primary ambition of Women On the Move is to strengthen gender diversity in companies in the sectors.

 - Capital Filles: ENGIE is a partner of an operation called Capital Filles in which women sponsors from the Group give support to female high school students living in disadvantaged areas to introduce them to careers in science, technology and industry and guide them in making their career choices.

 - Cercle InterElles: an inter-company think tank dedicated to initiatives promoting jobs for women in technical and scientific fields, providing them with access to positions with responsibilities, and ensuring them a better work-life balance.